matloff/fastStat/README.md

-We use our data X<sub>1</sub>,...,X<sub>n</sub> to estimate some quantity of interest, say the proportion q of people in the population who would answer yes to our poll if we had a chance to ask them all. our estimate, q, would be the proportion of people in our sample who say yes.
-(Extremely important note:  Make sure to always carefully distinguish between a population quantity, q in this case, and its sample estimate, q here.)
+We use our data X<sub>1</sub>,...,X<sub>n</sub> to estimate some quantity of interest, say the proportion q of people in the population who would answer Yes to our poll if we had a chance to ask them all.
+Our estimate, Q, would be the proportion of people in our sample who say Yes.  (**Extremely important note:**  Make sure to always carefully distinguish between a population quantity, q in this case, and its sample estimate, Q here.)

-We want to have some measure of how much q varies from one sample to another.
-Of course, var(q) is such a measure.
+We want to have some measure of how much Q varies from one sample to another.
+Of course, Var(Q) is such a measure.

-Say for now that the average of q, averaged over all possible samples, is q.
-For some samples, q > q, for others q <- q, but on average we get q.
-This relates to the issue of *bias*, which we will turn to later, but for now, say we have this situation, i.e. eq = q.
+Say for now that the average of Q, averaged over all possible samples, is q.
+For some samples, Q > q, for others Q <- q, but on average we get q.
+This relates to the issue of *bias*, which we will turn to later, but for now, say we have this situation, i.e. EQ = q.

-**The key point:**  If var(q) is small, then q doesn't vary much from one sample to another, and if eq = q, then for "most" sample, q should be near q.
+**The key point:**  If Var(Q) is small, then Q doesn't vary much from one sample to another, and if EQ = q, then for "most" samples, Q should be near q.
 That is exactly what we hope for!
-We only have one sample, of course, but if we know that q is usually near q, we feel reasonably confident that the q from our particular sample is near q.
+We only have one sample, of course, but if we know that Q is usually near q, we feel reasonably confident that the q from our particular sample is near q.

 Of course, the square root of any variance is called the *standard